Dad's Life and Legacy

 So, he taught himself how to use a typewriter.
 That became my dad’s hallmark.
 A typewriter!
 He loved typing.
 And that love took him eventually into journalism.

-He later went on to work for Reuters in London.
+He stayed at the BBC and later went on to work for Reuters.

 Things got complicated and then fell apart.